MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MigrationBatch.md

 - Date and time when the migration was started and completed.

-**Note**: If you didn't run New-MigrationBatch together with the -TimeZone parameter, the default time zone for the migration batch is UTC, and CompleteAfter and StartAfter will be displayed accordingly.
+**Note**: If you didn't run New-MigrationBatch together with the -TimeZone parameter, the default time zone for the migration batch is UTC, and consequently CompleteAfter and CompleteAfterUTC will display the same value (the same applies to StartAfter and StartAfterUTC).
 If you created the migration batch in the Admin Center, the time zone is defined based on your regional configuration.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).